olgeni/freebsd-dektec/README.md

 ==============

-- None if you use it correctly :) uptimes of years have been observed in production, but the range of operations performed by the client software is quite narrow so you'd better test everything _carefully_ in your environment.
+- None if you use it correctly :) uptimes of years have been observed in production (v1.0.0), but the range of operations performed by the client software is quite narrow so you'd better test everything _carefully_ in your environment.

 - Only 188-byte packet are supported.